Influenza: start your consultation

-Influenza is a highly contagious virus more commonly referred to ""flu"".
+Influenza is a highly contagious virus more commonly referred to "flu".
 Symptoms are sudden and can include high fever and aching muscles.
 For the very young, the elderly and those with underlying health conditions such as asthma, flu can be potentially dangerous.
-For anyone, it is unpleasant and can be eased with treatments and self-care.

 If you have contracted flu, effective prescription medication can be used.
 At HealthExpress, we offer flu treatment which can be ordered online without the hassle of leaving the house if you're unwell.
 Consultation is free and reviewed by one of our in-house, UK-based doctors.

 Commonly known as flu, influenza is an illness caused by RNA viruses that infect the respiratory tract.
 When spread by droplets or direct contact, the virus replicates in the respiratory tract and damages your host cells.